 Moonlight spilled into the room so brightly it outshined all the candles and revealed every glaring face pinned on him.
 The atmosphere did little to calm his racing heart.
 The wolves carved out of onyx stones with two thrones between them atop the onyx dais had snarls on their faces and seemed ready to snap their teeth.
 Their eyes were red and full of fire.
-An empty chair sat beside his uncle's once housing Inias' aunt, Queen Gwenithyra, who had passed two centuries before he was born.
+An empty chair sat beside his uncle's once housing Inias' Aunt, the Queen, who had passed when Inias was only a child.
+His wife and now Inias had taken his brother away.

 The king's gaze lingered on the fox who stood beside Inias and sighed.
 "Made a friend?"
 Ivaran's words had a way of chilling the room whenever he spoke.
 Inias could not meet those icy eyes as he rose from his bow.
 For all his shenanigans meant for his father's attention, Inias had never wished to stir Ivaran's wrath.
 His voice alone sent shivers down his spine that caused his back to straighten.
 He swore it was magic the king used to petrify his subjects.
 "His name is Styx.
 I believe he's a lost familiar."
 He spoke as bravely as he could, glad his voice had not squeaked like their last meeting.

 Styx howled towards the king and lowered his head.
-"Charming beast," The smile upon the king's lips faded as he looked back to Inias, "How fitting that you've chosen a fox as your companion," Ivaran said, tapping his ring against arm rest of his massive throne.
+"Clever beast," The smile upon the king's lips faded as he looked back to Inias, "How fitting that you've chosen a fox as your companion," Ivaran said, tapping his ring against arm rest of his massive throne.
 "A cunning trickster to drag us all into ruin!"
 His voice rose as he stood towering over the crowded throne room from atop the dais.
 "Why were two guards unconscious in your closet?!"
 His voice roared over the murmuring crowd, which seemed to hush themselves as they waited for an answer.
 "I wished to mourn alone, uncle.
 It's been a week since-."

-"Mourning, yes, you're responsible for all the mourning in these halls!"
+"Mourning, yes, you're the reason for all the mourning in these halls!"
 Amidst the murmuring voices calling for justice, he longed for a chance to speak.
 What could he say to console those mourning their own losses after the attack?
 "I never meant to get them killed...I'm sorry."